Learn More

 science

 The emoticon consisting of a colon, a dash, and a right parenthesis, when viewed sideways, cleverly forms a smiling face.
 The colon represents the eyes, the dash serves as the nose, and the right parenthesis curves upward to create a cheerful mouth.
-This simple yet effective combination allows users to visually express happiness or humor in written communication.
+This simple yet effective combination allows users to visually express happiness (Review) or humor in written communication.

 This particular smiley face is widely credited to computer scientist Scott Fahlman, who proposed its use on September 19, 1982, on a Carnegie Mellon University online bulletin board.
 Fahlman introduced :-) as a "joke marker" to help users distinguish between serious posts and those meant to be humorous or ironic.
 This was a crucial innovation in the early days of text-based digital communication, where the absence of facial expressions and tone of voice often led to misunderstandings.